 Fingerprints will be taken from every visa applicant, except the children under the age of 12, when submitting the application form.

 If the conditions for granting a visa are not fulfilled, your application will be refused.
 Should this happen you will receive a written notification of refusal.
-A refusal cannot be appealed.

 A negative decision may be due to your not fulfilling the prerequisites mentioned in point 4 above.
 A visa may be refused if an applicant does not possess a valid travel document, does not have documents to prove the purpose and the conditions of his or her stay, does not have sufficient funds to cover his or her stay, or does not have the right of return to the country of departure or to continue to a third country.
 An applicant might also be prohibited from entering Finland or another Schengen country or might be considered a threat to the public order, national security or international relations of the country of destination.